Non-equilibrium multi-scale analysis and coexistence in competing first passage percolation: Introduction

 \section{Introduction}

+In this paper we consider competing random spatial growth on $\mathbb{Z}^d$ and study the phenomena of \emph{coexistence}, in which the two types simultaneously grow without bound.
+Our focus is competing first passage percolation which has been studied for over twenty years and many intriguing questions remain open (see Section~\ref{sec:related_models} for more detail).
+Understanding for what choice of parameters coexistence can occur is a fundamental question and is often difficult due to intrinsic lack of monotonicity (both processes have to grow indefinitely without blocking the other one) and long-range dependencies in such models.

-We introduce a novel approach to a widely used technique known as multi-scale analysis (or multi-scale renormalisation).
+To overcome difficulties inherent in competing first passage percolation, we introduce a novel approach to a widely used technique known as multi-scale analysis (or multi-scale renormalisation).
 We refer to our approach as \emph{multi-scale analysis with non-equilibrium feedback} and apply it to analyse a challenging growth process known as \emph{first passage percolation in a hostile environment} (FPPHE)~\cite{sidoravicius2019multi}, in which two types concurrently grow inside $\Z^d$, occupying the sites of $\Z^d$ while competing with each other for space.
-As a consequence of our main result, we establish the regime of \emph{coexistence} for FPPHE on $\mathbb{Z}^d$ that unlike similar models occurs when the two types grow at \emph{different} rates.
+As a consequence of our main result, we establish the regime of coexistence for FPPHE on $\mathbb{Z}^d$ that unlike similar models occurs when the two types grow at \emph{different} rates.

 Multi-scale analysis is a powerful technique that has been used to analyse a wide range of difficult processes, especially those with \emph{slow decay of correlations}; recent examples include random interlacements, dependent percolation processes, and interacting particle systems~\cite{kesten2003branching,kesten2005spread,kesten2006,sznitman2010,peres2013,candellero2018,gracar2019}.
 Despite its power, multi-scale analyses usually rely strongly on certain crucial properties, such as \emph{stationarity} (that is, the process is \emph{in equilibrium}) and \emph{monotonicity}.
 Such properties are present in all the aforementioned works, but are not satisfied by FPPHE and several other important processes, one additional example being a non-equilibrium model for the spread of an infection among random walk particles, whose analysis is highlighted as a fundamental challenge in~\cite{kesten2005spread,kesten2006}; a similar question was recently raised in~\cite{grimmett2020brownian}.
 We believe our idea could be applicable to analyse this and other processes with non-equilibrium dynamics.